- Module: Introduction to Computer Science (CH-232)

 - Richard Hammack: "Book of Proof", 3rd edition, 2020

 - David A. Patterson, John L Hennessy: "Computer Organization and Design: The Hardware/Software Interface", 4th edition, Morgan Kaufmann, 2011

 - Miran Lipovaca: "Learn You a Haskell for Great Good!: A Beginner's Guide", 1st edition, No Starch Press, 2011

 - Glasgow Haskell Compiler (download ghc from here or use your package manager)

 - Haskell: An advanced purely functional programming language (web site about Haskell)

-- Learn You a Haskell for Great Good! (a book that is also available online)
+- Learn You a Haskell for Great Good! (a book also available online)

-- Real World Haskell (a book that is also available online)
+- Real World Haskell (a book also available online)